moq-wg/moq-transport/draft-ietf-moq-transport.md

 peer receiving an Object on the control stream closes the session as a 'Protocol Violation'.

+This draft only specifies a single use of bidirectional streams.
+Objects are sent on unidirectional streams.
+Because there are no other uses of bidirectional streams, a peer MAY currently close the connection if it receives a second bidirectional stream.

 The control stream MUST NOT be abruptly closed at the QUIC layer.
 Doing so results in the session being closed as a 'Protocol Violation'.